-Yes, Type Studio not only allows you to edit a video via text, but we also let you take that text and put it on your video as subtitles.
-In this tutorial I am going to quickly show you how to simply add subtitles to your video. 👋
+Yes, Type Studio not only allows you to edit a video via text, but we also let you take that text and put it on your video known as subtitles.
+In this tutorial I am going to quickly show you how to simply add subtitles to your video automatically.

 We will then transcribe your video into text.
 That can take a few minutes though.
 Once the video is done being transcribed, you’ll find yourself in the editor itself.
 If you're not familiar with editing via text, I'll go over that really quick for you.

 So, Type Studio is a web-based editing software where you edit via the transcribed text and in addition add subtitles automatically.
 On the left-hand-side of the editor you will see the transcribed text of your dialogue.
 If there is a mistake, a blooper, or if there's just a part that you don't want in your video anymore, all you have to do is highlight that part and click on the delete button in the top menu bar.
 Once done, the video will cut that part automatically.
 Since the automatic transcription is not at 100% accuracy at this point, you can easily correct the wrongly transcribed verbiage of your subtitles.
 Just double click on the wrong word and edit it.
 Alternatively you can select the switch over the text from "Video Editing" to "Text Correction" mode.
 All changes that are now made in the text will also be displayed in the subtitles.